knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 **Dataset Structure**

-The dataset is separated into 10 folders, one with recordings of each listener.
-Each folder contains the recordings of 8 different stories, available as a .mp4 file.
-The order of the stories are described above.
-Each .mp4 file has an associated .csv file with the valence annotations.
-The .csv file contains one annotation per frame.And it is structured as follows:
+The dataset is separated into .mp4 videos.
+Each video name contain the story and subject information.
+The annotations follow the same name structure.
+Each .csv contain a header ("valence") and each row of the file represents the valence of one frame of the video.

 **Scripts**